BlueStarrySky233/Downsicient-Web/SECURITY.md

 The following is a list of all versions and their support status.
 Please only report those which are still in support or safety update.

+:white_check_mark: - Full Support

+:yellow_square: - Security Update Only

+:x: - No longer in Support

 | Version | Support Status         |
 | ------- | ------------------ |
 | 1.0.0-pre   | :white_check_mark: |